siiky/transmission.scm/README.md

 Every method of the [spec][rpc-spec] is defined, and naming is followed almost directly.
 In the [spec][rpc-spec], all methods and most arguments follow `kebab-case`.
-The exceptions are a few arguments in `camelCase`.
-These are converted to `kebab-case` in this egg.
-E.g. `queuePosition` is converted to `queue-position`.
+The exceptions are a few arguments in `camelCase`; these are converted to `kebab-case` in this egg: e.g., the key argument for `queuePosition` is called `queue-position`.
+Note, however, that the messages are left untouched: a message to/from the server will still have `queuePosition` as the key, **NOT** `queue-position`.

 ### Core Procedures